saracsilva/the-dinocorn-game/README.md

 ## Description

-The Dinocorn game is a game where the player has to move jump through objects
+The Dinocorn is a game where the player has to jump or get down to not collide with the cactus. flowers and bees.

 ## MVP (DOM - CANVAS)